Pipeable

 pipe Failure("Danger!"), alt { Success "Resolved" } # Success "Resolved"

-Allows you to unwrap a failure, make a modification, and wrap the modification as a new failure.
-This is a convenience wrapper to native Dry Monads #alt_map
+Short for alternate map which allows you to unwrap a failure, make a modification, and wrap the modification as a new failure.
+This is a convenience wrapper to native Dry Monads #alt_map functionality.

 Accepts and answers a failure.
 Example: